crsuzh/Precheck/README.md

 ## Images

-Images are in the folder `content/img`.
+Images are in the folder `static/img`.
 Examples for correct paths are:
-- For `config.toml` use `./img/logo.jpg`.
-- Für other pagets in `content` use path `./../img/image.jpg`
+- For other pages in `content` use path `../images/logo_uzh.png`

 ## Publish webpage

 - Run the command `hugo`.
-Die full webpage is created in the folder `public` but a copy of this folders needs to be made named `docs` (requiredment by GitHub pages).
+Die full webpage is created in the folder `public`.
+However, a copy of this folders needs to be created named `docs` (requirement by GitHub pages).

 ```
 cp -a public docs
 ```

-To start from scratch, the folders `docs`, `public` and `ressources` can safely be deleted when necessary (e.g. for a total cleanup when something is not working), as these folder and their content are always recreated with the command `hugo`.
+To start building from scratch, the folders `docs`, `public` and `ressources` can safely be deleted when necessary (e.g. for a total cleanup when something is not working).
+These folders and their content will always be recreated with the command `hugo`.

 ```
 cd Precheck